gmlang/score-loan-applicants-book/manuscript/00-intro.md

 # Introduction

 A bank has provided you with a dataset of Unsecured Personal Loans (UPLs) collected over the past two years.
-A description of all the variables is given in Table 1.
+A description of all the variables is given in the following table.
+A bad customer is someone who has missed three or more payments during the first year of the loan.
+Identifying bad customers is very important for the bank because the loss from each bad customer is on average five times larger than the profit from a good customer.
+So even if the number of bad customers in the dataset is relatively small they have a large impact on profits.

-{title = "Table 1", width = "wide"}
+{title = "", width = "wide"}
 |Variable Name       |Definition                                                                   |
 |--------------------|-----------------------------------------------------------------------------|
 |purpose             |0: standard credit card; 1: balance transfer                                 |